transybao93/blog1/readme.md

 ## Guidelines

-- Step 1: Run `git clone` command to **clone** app from git to local repository
+- Step 1: Run `git clone` command to **clone** app from git to local repository.
-- Step 2: Run `composer install` command to create new vendor folder
+- Step 2: Run `composer install` command to create new vendor folder.
-- Step 3: Copy `.env` file from other project
+- Step 3: Copy `.env` file from other project to this clone project.
-- Step 4: Run `composer key:generate` command to create new key for Laravel projects
+- Step 4: Run `composer key:generate` command to create new key for Laravel projects.
 - Step 5: Start your study...

 ## Contacts